No, the U.S. is not going to run out of diesel fuel in 25 days

 That said, a number of factors are currently weighing on the domestic supply of diesel fuel.
 The tighter-than-usual supply stems from events that took place as long ago as 2019.

-Russia's war on Ukraine, refinery shutdowns due to COVID-19 and Hurricane Ida and a fire explosion at a Philadelphia refinery back in 2019 have all contributed to reduced refining capacity of roughly 1 million barrels per day, according to energy expert Patrick De Haan of GasBuddy.
+Russia's war on Ukraine, refinery shutdowns due to COVID-19 and Hurricane Ida and a fire explosion at a Philadelphia refinery back in 2019 have all contributed to reduced refining capacity of roughly 1 million barrels per day, according to De Haan.

 "Because the nation is dealing with less refining capacity than in early 2019, and at the same time the reopening of the economy went from zero to 100 miles per hour, there was a letting out of pent-up demand and the system is now under strain," he told CBS MoneyWatch.
 "As demand starts to throttle back, I expect modest improvements down the line, not necessarily [in the] next few weeks."